 This report records the condition of the neighbour’s property.
-Having this prepared in advance of work starting can be vital in ensuring that there are no disagreements between the parties on whether damage has been caused as a result of the works.
+Having this prepared in advance of work starting is vital.
+It avoids disagreements between the parties on whether damage has been caused as a result of the works.

 If a neighbour dissents to works the Party Wall dispute resolution process starts.

 It is the responsibility of either a mutually agreeable Surveyor (Agreed Surveyor) to serve an Award resolving the dispute, or the neighbour may want to have their own Surveyor (Adjoining Owner’s Surveyor) to advise them on the proposals.
 The Adjoining Owner’s Surveyors fees are usually payable by the building owner undertaking the work.

 Don’t forget : notice must be served on all adjoining owners whether they are freehold or leasehold.

 If an adjoining property has been converted in to flats it may be necessary to serve multiple notices.
 In such situations it is important that the process is carefully managed to keep the number of surveyors involved (and the resultant fees) to a minimum.

 Should the neighbour not respond within a total of 25 days from the date the Notice was served a Surveyor can be appointed on their behalf.